 If a student wishes to take more than one math proficiency exam in order to move up multiple levels in a math class, they must wait on the results of the first exam before signing up for the second exam.

 Students have only one chance to take any single proficiency test.
 If the test is not passed, there will be no additional chances to advance.
-Students who do not prepare for the EM tests generally do not give themselves much chance to move ahead.
 Thus, students should study for the test accordingly.
 For study materials and syllabi, please see our course listings.

-Students who pass their proficiency exam will be notified by the Math Advising Office, via students' OSU email (name.#) by 5 pm the next business day.
-If no email is received from the math advisors, students should assume they did not pass.
+Students will be notified by the Math Advising Office, via students' OSU email (name.#) by 5 pm the next business day whether they pass or fail.

-Only a non-CAS (Computer Algebra System) graphing calculator ar permitted, TI-83 and TI-84 are permitted.
-If the calculuator is chosen to be used for problems that do not specifically require an algebraic solution, a clear explaination and a sketch of all graphs or tables used to solve the problem are required.
+Only a non-CAS (Computer Algebra System) graphing calculator are permitted, TI-83 and TI-84 are permitted.
+If the calculator is chosen to be used for problems that do not specifically require an algebraic solution, a clear explanation and a sketch of all graphs or tables used to solve the problem are required.